-◆CHEM 1110,1120 General Chemistry I,II (4,4) Properties of matter related to atomic and molecular structure; element and compound reactions and equations, stoichiometry, kinetics, and measurement techniques and calculation; 1120 lab includes qualitative analysis; for students in the field of science, medicine, or engineering; class 3 hours, lab 3 hours.
+◆CHEM 1110,1120 General Chemistry I,II (4,4)

+Properties of matter related to atomic and molecular structure; element and compound reactions and equations, stoichiometry, kinetics, and measurement techniques and calculation; 1120 lab includes qualitative analysis; for students in the field of science, medicine, or engineering; class 3 hours, lab 3 hours.
 Must be taken in sequence.
+Prereq for 1110: CHEM-1010 or equivalent.
 Coreq for 1110: MATH-1710 or 1740.
 [E]

-CHEM 1310 Integrated Chemistry (3)
+◆ CHEM 1310 Integrated Chemistry (3)

 This course is an integrated approach to basic principles of chemistry.
-Integration will be between lab and lecture activities as well as between lab and lecture activities as well chemical properties of matter, atomic structure, kinetic-molecular theory and phase changes, chemical bonding, chemical reactions, types of properties of chemical reactions, water and aqueous solution chemistry, acid-base chemistry and pH, nomeclature and formula writing, naming and structure recognition of simple covalent, simple organic and biological molecules.
+Integration will be between lab and lecture activities as well as between this and other areas of science.
+Major topics of study include physical and chemical properties of matter, atomic structure, kineticmolecular theory and phase changes, chemical bonding, chemical reactions, types of properties of chemical reactions, water and aqueous solution chemistry, acid-base chemistry and pH, nomeclature and formula writing, naming and structure recognition of simple covalent, simple organic and biological molecules.
 Class 2 hours, lab 3 hours.
 Prereq: PHYS 1310 [E]